ujvalgandhi1/PausingandRestartingSynapsePools/README.md

-# PausingandRestartingSynapsePools
-Github repo for code around pausing and restarting Synapse Pools
+# Github repo for code around pausing and restarting Synapse Pools